 The de-peering responder receiving the de-peering request command shall verify that the source address corresponds to one of its peered PDs; if so, the de-peering responder should consider the de-peering requestor is valid.
 If this condition is not satisfied, the de-peering request command shall be ignored.

-A peered PD shall de-peer itself by removing all references to the PAC; the MLME shall set macGroupId, macLinkId.
+A peered PD shall de-peer itself by removing all references to the counterpart PD or PDs; the MLME shall re-set macGroupId, macLinkId.
 The next higher layer of a de-peering requestor shall de-peer a de-peering responder by removing all references to that PD.

-The next higher layer of the requesting PD shall be notified of the result of the de-peering procedure through the MLME-DEPEER.confirm primitive, as described in TBD.
+The next higher layer of the requesting PD shall be notified of the result of the de-peering procedure through the MLME-DEPEERING.confirm primitive, as described in TBD.

 Figure 11 illustrates the sequence of messages for a first PD to de-peer itself from a second PD.